s2yao/Little-girl-in-the-house/README.md

-# Little girl in the house
+# A little girl’s house tour
  Side project 1

 # This is a game where you can control a girl to walk around in the house